opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ### Exporters

 The distributed tracing feature generates traces and spans for requests and other cluster operations.
 These traces and spans are initially kept in memory using the OpenTelemetry `BatchSpanProcessor` and then are sent to an exporter based on configured settings.
-The following table described the key components.
+The following describes the key components:

 1. **Span processors:** As spans conclude on the request path, OpenTelemetry provides them to the `SpanProcessor` for processing and exporting.
 OpenSearch's distributed tracing framework uses the `BatchSpanProcessor`, which batches spans for specific configurable intervals and then sends them to the exporter.
 The following configurations are available for the `BatchSpanProcessor`:

 - `telemetry.otel.tracer.exporter.max_queue_size`: Defines the maximum queue size.
 When the queue reaches this value, it will be written to the exporter.
 Default is `2048`.
-    - `telemetry.otel.tracer.exporter.delay`: Defines the delay; if there are not enough spans to fill the max_queue_size until this delay time, they will be flushed.
-Default `2 seconds`.
+- `telemetry.otel.tracer.exporter.delay`: Defines the delay.
+If there are not enough spans to fill the `max_queue_size` until this delay time, they will be flushed.
+Default is `2 seconds`.
 - `telemetry.otel.tracer.exporter.batch_size`: Configures the maximum batch size for each export to reduce input/output.
-This value should always be less than the max_queue_size.
+This value should always be less than the `max_queue_size`.
 Default is `512`.

 2. **Exporters:** Exporters are responsible for persisting the data.
 OpenTelemetry provides several out-of-the-box exporters, and OpenSearch currently supports the following:

 - `LoggingSpanExporter`: Exports spans to a log file, generating a separate file in the logs directory `_otel_traces.log`.
-Default is `telemetry.otel.tracer.span.exporter.class=io.opentelemetry.exporter.logging.LoggingSpanExporter`
+Default is `telemetry.otel.tracer.span.exporter.class=io.opentelemetry.exporter.logging.LoggingSpanExporter`.
 - `OtlpGrpcSpanExporter`: Exports spans by using [gRPC](https://grpc.io/).
 To use this exporter, you need to install the `otel-collector` on the node and specify the endpoint using the setting `telemetry.otel.tracer.exporter.endpoint`.
 By default, it writes to the endpoint `http://localhost:4317/`.
 If you want to configure it for HTTPS, follow the guidance in the [OpenTelemetry Configuration](https://opentelemetry.io/docs/collector/configuration/) documentation.
 The setting is as follows:

     - `telemetry.otel.tracer.span.exporter.class=org.opensearch.telemetry.tracing.exporter.OtlpGrpcSpanExporterProvider`
     - `telemetry.otel.tracer.exporter.endpoint: https://localhost:4317`

 ### Sampling

 Distributed tracing can generate numerous spans, consuming system resources unnecessarily.
 To reduce the number of traces, also called samples, you can enable sampling.
 Sampling is configured by default for only 1% of all requests.
-Sampling has two types:
+Sampling has the following types:

 1. **Head sampling:** Sampling decisions are made before initiating the root span of a request.
 OpenSearch supports two head sampling methods:
     - **Probabilistic:** A blanket limit on incoming requests, dynamically adjustable with the `telemetry.tracer.sampler.probability` setting.
 This setting ranges between 0 and 1.
 Default is 0.01, which indicates that 1% of incoming requests are sampled.
     - **On-Demand:** For debugging specific requests, users can send the `trace=true` attribute as part of the header, causing those requests to be sampled regardless of the probabilistic sampling setting.
-2. **Tail base sampling:** To configure tail-based sampling, follow the [OpenTelemetry Sampling}(https://opentelemetry.io/docs/concepts/sampling/) documentation.
+2. **Tail base sampling:** To configure tail-based sampling, follow the [OpenTelemetry Sampling](https://opentelemetry.io/docs/concepts/sampling/) documentation.
 Configuration depends on the type of collector you choose.
 Updates on ongoing work for OpenSearch are in the [RFC](https://github.com/opensearch-project/OpenSearch/issues/8918) on GitHub.

 ### Collection of spans